BennyCarlsson/it-companies-jkpg/README.md

 # IT Companies in Jönköping, Sweden

 ## Consulting Companies

+- **[Castra](https://www.castra.se/)**: A consultancy firm specializing in IT and management, offering services in system development, project management, and IT architecture.
 - **[HiQ](https://hiq.se/)**: A consultancy specializing in digital solutions and technology transformations.
 - **[Cybercom](https://www.knowit.se/)**: Provides sustainable technology solutions, now part of Knowit.
 - **[Kvadrat](https://www.kvadrat.se/)**: Independent consultants offering services in IT and business development.